pengchangg/MD-Editor/README.en.md

   - Improved PDF export with better document formatting preservation
   - Multiple PDF export methods to ensure functionality in different environments
   - Prevention of duplicate exports to avoid generating multiple identical files
+- **Automated Build and Release**:
+  - Automatic build and release using GitHub Actions
+  - Build process triggered automatically when new tags are created
+  - Built artifacts automatically published to GitHub Releases

 For detailed information about all updates, please check the [Changelog](CHANGELOG.en.md) ([中文](CHANGELOG.md)).